LATAM Airlines: Post-war and international service expansion

-On February 10, 1974, a LAN Chile Boeing 707 flown by captain Jorge Jarpa Reyes made the world's first transpolar non-stop flight between South America (Punta Arenas Airport) and Australia (Sydney Kingsford-Smith Airport).
+On February 10, 1974, a LAN-Chile Boeing 707 flown by captain Jorge Jarpa Reyes made the world's first transpolar non-stop flight between South America (Punta Arenas Airport) and Australia (Sydney Kingsford-Smith Airport).

 In 1980, the company replaced its Boeing 727s with the Boeing 737-200 on its domestic routes.
 Also, McDonnell Douglas DC-10-30s, LAN Chile's first wide-body jets, were added for use on routes to Los Angeles, Miami, and New York.
-That same year, the maintenance facilities were relocated from Los Cerrillos to Arturo Merino Benitez Airport.
+That same year, the maintenance facilities were relocated from Los Cerrillos to Arturo Merino Benítez Airport.

-In 1985, LAN Chile implemented a program of flights around the world called Cruceros del Aire ("Air Cruises"), pioneers and unique in Latin America.
+In 1985, LAN-Chile implemented a program of flights around the world called Cruceros del Aire ("Air Cruises"), pioneers and unique in Latin America.
 The initial version included two flights per year (April 26 and September 26) on a Boeing 707 named Three Oceans because it crossed the Atlantic, Indian and South Pacific oceans, visiting 18 different places.
 The aircraft was specially prepared for these flights.
 It had 80 seats in first class, thus providing passengers with ample room for their comfort.
 Eighty tourists were selected for a 31-day tour that included visits to the main cities of Africa, Asia and Oceania.
 Such flights were made until 1989, marketed according to their route under various names such as "Around the World", "Three Oceans", "Three Continents", "Mediterranean","East-West China", etc.

 In June 1986, Boeing 767-200ERs replaced the DC-10 fleet, with a new route to Montréal–Mirabel International Airport.

 In 1988, LAN Chile started construction of its maintenance center at Santiago Airport and added a Boeing 747-100 on lease from Aer Lingus to its fleet during the summer season for its US flights.